Smog-hit China aims for environmental stimulus as growth wanes

 Though many private steel and cement plants could perish, China hopes its war on smog will benefit hundreds of environmental enterprises.

 According to the official People's Daily, a recent action plan to clean polluted water could boost GDP by 5.7 trillion yuan.
-Firms set to benefit include Sound Environment 000826.SZ, Beijing Origin Water Technology 300070.SZ and Guangxi Bossco Environmental Protection 300422.SZ, whose share price has soared 250 percent since listing in February.
+Firms set to benefit include Sound Environment , Beijing Origin Water Technology and Guangxi Bossco Environmental Protection, whose share price has soared 250 percent since listing in February.

-Hebei's financing plan, together with the country's wider commitment to reduce emissions, is also likely to boost firms making equipment to treat industrial emissions, including Fujian Longking (600388.SS) and Wuhan Kaidi Electric Power 000939.SZ.
-Soil treatment firms like Dongjiang Environmental 002672.SZ also stand to benefit from a clean-up campaign.
+Hebei's financing plan, together with the country's wider commitment to reduce emissions, is also likely to boost firms making equipment to treat industrial emissions, including Fujian Longking and Wuhan Kaidi Electric Power.
+Soil treatment firms like Dongjiang Environmental also stand to benefit from a clean-up campaign.

 But even as Beijing makes more credit available, economists remains sceptical that banks will have the latitude to help out private cleantech firms, with struggling state enterprises still likely to be the biggest beneficiaries of new financing.